Policies and Procedures

 Types of Events Requiring Special Approval

-Any social event held in a residence hall or in space adjoining a residence hall must have prior approval from the Director of Residential Life.
+Any social event held in a residence hall or in space adjoining a residence hall must have prior approval from the Director of Housing and Residential Life.

-Any social event held on campus or in a University facility that involves the use of alcoholic beverages must comply with the student alcohol policy and receive approval by the Director of Center for Student Involvement .
+Any social event held on campus or in a University facility that involves the use of alcoholic beverages must comply with the student alcohol policy and receive approval by the Director of Student Life.

-Any outdoor event held on campus must receive approval by the Director of Center for Student Involvement .
+Any outdoor event held on campus must receive approval by the Director of Student Life.
 A detailed written request must be submitted three (3) weeks prior to the event.

 Any event in which students from another educational institution or the general public are invited to attend must receive approval by the Director of Student Activities.